laravel/octane/README.md

 In this example, if the configuration values change between requests, that service will not have access to the new values because it's depending on the original repository instance.

-As a work-around, you could either stop registering the binding as a singleton, or you could use the container to resolve the repository instance inside the service when you need it.
+As a work-around, you could either stop registering the binding as a singleton, or you could inject a configuration repository resolver closure to the class:

 ```php
 use App\Service;